Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/update-directory-items.md

 metadata:
   robots: index
 ---
-Request for when you need to update a Directory Item's data:
+Request for when you need to update a Directory Item's data, `name` and `tags`:

 | **Method** | **Host**                                               | **Path**                     | Details                                               |
 | :--------- | :----------------------------------------------------- | :--------------------------- | :---------------------------------------------------- |